DHTMLX/docs-suite/docs/grid/configuration.md

 Or provide the **options** property with an array of objects with a set of *key:value* pairs - attributes of options and their values.

 - The **id** attribute sets the id for the option;
 - The **value** attribute sets the value to be displayed in the editor.
+If the id of the option is specified in the data set, the value will be displayed in the cell on Grid initialization.

 ~~~js
 {